Irish stout beef stew is a hearty beef stew chocked-full of beef, beer and root vegetables! Serve with a good, seedy and crusty buttered bread.

 Next pour in the entire bottle and use a wooden spoon to scrape up those brown bits on the bottom of the pan.

-Then pour in 32 ounces (or 4 cups) beef broth.
+Then pour in 1 quart or 32 ounces (4 cups) beef broth.

 Next add the browned beef back in…